libp2p/specs/pubsub/gossipsub/README.md

 [episub](episub.md) router built on top of gossipsub can create epidemic broadcast trees.
 Beyond that, the metadata can restart message transmission at different points in the overlay to rectify downstream message loss.
-Or it can simply jump hops oppurtunistically and accelerate message transmission for peers who are at some distance in the mesh.
+Or it can simply jump hops opportunistically and accelerate message transmission for peers who are at some distance in the mesh.